-A completed and signed fundraising agreement form must be on file with the Fundraising Coordinator by 7/1/2023 in order to participate in club activities, including ice time.
-All GGBFSC members, except associate and collegiate members, are required to raise \$200 by 4/30/2024.
-Any fundraising amounts not met will be applied to the members balance.
-Unpaid fees by 5/1/2024 will result in a skater being removed from Spring Ice Show performances.
+Completed and signed fundraising agreements must be on file with the Fundraising Coordinator by 7/1/2024.
+All GGBFSC members, except associate and collegiate members, are required to raise \$200 by 4/30/2025.
+Unpaid fees by 5/1/2025 will result in a skater being removed from Spring Ice Show performances.
+Unfilled fundraising balances will be added to Enryeeze as a charge on your account by May 15.